-- They often lead to similar issues, such as missed deadlines and increased stress.
+- They often lead to similar issues, like missed deadlines and increased stress.

-- They’re often driven by similar causes, such as perfectionism, anxiety, or fear of failure.
+- They’re often driven by similar causes, like perfectionism, anxiety, or fear of failure.

 Furthermore, these two behaviors can co-occur, especially when someone’s writer’s block leads them to procrastinate, or when procrastination leads someone to suffer from writer’s block.
 This can cause a problematic cycle, for example when someone’s writer’s block causes them to procrastinate, which makes their writer’s block worse, which makes them more likely to keep procrastinating, and so on.